 That’s why in September 2020, we launched our monthly prayer resource SIMpray Kids in order to help the next generation pray effectively for gospel needs around the world, which you can sign up for here.

-Becoming a Christian at university after the gospel was shared with me by a fellow student, whose family served in Nepal, helped mission awareness to be there from my first days as a believer.
+Becoming a Christian at university after the gospel was shared with me by a fellow student, whose family served in south Asia, helped mission awareness to be there from my first days as a believer.

 How grateful I am that God led me from there to have the privilege of thinking about how SIM can best envision the next cohort of workers and supporters!